-In a series of so-called "shadow docket" rulings (that is, emergency rulings before certiorari without full briefing), the Supreme Court has recently concluded in the COVID-19 context that changes to State rules and orders do not necessarily moot constitutional challenges.
+1a.
+Executive Changes and Corrections During COVID-19.
+In a series of "shadow docket" rulings (that is, emergency rulings before certiorari without full briefing) handed down during the COVID-19 crisis, the Supreme Court concluded that executive changes to State pandemic rules and orders did not necessarily moot constitutional challenges.
 See Roman Catholic Diocese of Brooklyn v.
-Cuomo, 141 S. Ct.
-63, 68 (2020) (per curiam order) ("It is clear that this matter is not moot.); Tandon v.
-Newsom, 141 S. Ct.
-1294, 1297 (2021) ("even if the government withdraws or modifies a COVID restriction in the course of litigation, that does not necessarily moot the case. ...
+Cuomo, 592 U.S. 14 (2020) (per curiam order) ("It is clear that this matter is not moot.); Tandon v.
+Newsom, 593 U.S. 61 (2021) ("even if the government withdraws or modifies a COVID restriction in the course of litigation, that does not necessarily moot the case. ...
 [S]o long as a case is not moot, litigants otherwise entitled to emergency injunctive relief remain entitled to such relief where the applicants 'remain under a constant threat' that government officials will use their power to reinstate the challenged restrictions."); South Bay Pentecostal Church v.
 Newsom, 141 S. Ct.
 716, 720 (2021) (Gorsuch, J.), ("Government actors have been moving the goalposts on pandemic-related sacrifices for months, adopting new benchmarks that always seem to put restoration of liberty just around the corner.").